martynaut/mirnome-mutations/README.md

 # miRNome somatic mutations analysis Python scripts

-Project containing Python scripts used to analyse somatic mutations in cancer patients using somatic mutation data from TCGA
+Project containing Python scripts used to analyse somatic mutations in miRNA genes.

-Python scripts may be reused for other data sources with input data prepared as somatic mutation data in TCGA (https://cancergenome.nih.gov/).
+Primarily, the scripts were used to analyse mutations in cancer patients using somatic mutation data from TCGA.

-Results of all four algorithms available in TCGA database (muse, mutect2, somaticsniper, varscan2) were used.
+The scripts may be reused for other data sources with input data prepared as somatic mutation data in TCGA (https://cancergenome.nih.gov/).

 For conditions to reuse of these scripts please refer to `LICENSE` file.